istio/istio.io/_blog/2018/v1alpha3-routing.md

 users to reuse off the shelf network appliances by writing a simple gateway controller.

-You might ask: _Why not reuse Kubernetes Ingress APIs_?
+For ingress traffic management, you might ask: _Why not reuse Kubernetes Ingress APIs_?
 The Ingress APIs proved to be incapable of expressing Istio's routing needs.
 By trying to draw a common denominator across different HTTP proxies, the Ingress is only able to support the most basic HTTP routing and ends up pushing every other feature of modern proxies into non-portable annotations.